-Credit Risk - Credit risk is the risk that Wells Fargo Bank or Sun Trust Bank cannot fulfill the terms and obligations specified in the swaps agreements.
-Because the swap had a negative fair value as of December 31, 2014, the District did not have exposure related to credit risk on its swaps with either bank.
+Credit Risk - Credit risk is the risk that Sun Trust Bank cannot fulfill the terms and obligations specified in the swap agreement.
+Because the swap had a negative fair value as of December 31, 2017, the District did not have exposure related to credit risk on its swap.
 However, the District would have exposure related to credit risk in the amount of the swaps' positive fair value if interest rates increased to cause the fair value of the swaps to become positive.
-The credit ratings of Wells Fargo and SunTrust are AA- and BBB+ by Standard & Poors, respectively.
+The credit rating of Wells Fargo and SunTrust is AA- and BBB+ by Standard & Poors